bilke/Craft-Docs/source/templating/reference/blx.entries.rst

 Tailoring the Results
 ---------------------

-Calling ``blx.entries.find()`` by itself is going to return the last 100 live entires in your site.
+Calling ``blx.entries.find()`` by itself is going to return the last 100 live entries in your site.
 If that happens to be exactly what you needed, great!
 But most likely you’ll want to custimize the results a bit.

 Blocks supports a number of parameters that should help you do just that.